-The effects of incorporating saliency in our viewpoint selection framework are depicted in Figures 17 and 18, which show for the coffee-cup-and-dish, armadillo and lady of Elche models the saliency-based EVMI spheres and the six most representative views, obtained with the best view selection algorithm (Section 5.1) using saliency-based EVMI.
-The saliency-based EVMI spheres of Figure 17(ii) show the perceptual improvement obtained with respect to the corresponding VMI spheres

-(Figure 17(i)).
-For instance, whereas the VMI-based best view of the coffee-cupand-dish shows the bottom of the dish (Figure 8(i.a)), the best view based on EVMI shows a lateral view of the coffee-cup-and-dish (Figure 18(i.a)) which is perceptually much better than the one of Figure 8(i.a).
-Similarly, the same conclusion can be obtained for the armadillo and the lady of Elche (see the respective best views shown in Figure 8 and Figure 18).
+The effects of incorporating saliency in our viewpoint selection framework are depicted in Figures 16 and 17, which show for the coffee-cup-and-dish and lady of Elche models the saliency-based VMI spheres and the six most representative views, obtained with the best view selection algorithm (Section 5.1) using EVMI.
+The saliency-based VMI spheres of Figure 16 show the perceptual improvement obtained with respect to the VMI spheres shown in Figure 5(i.d) and Figures 6(ii.c-d), respectively.
+For instance, whereas the VMI-based best view of the coffee-cup-and-dish shows the bottom of the dish (Figure 8(i)), the best view based on EVMI with saliency shows a lateral view of the coffee cup (Figure 17(i)) which is perceptually much better than the one of Figure 8(i).
+Similarly, the same conclusion can be obtained for the lady of Elche (see the respective best views shown in Figure 8(ii) and Figure 17(ii)).